Focal length = f

 With a open circular waveguide antenna feed (scalar feed) the focal length will be the distance from the reflector to a phase centre point just inside the circular feed wave guide aperture.

-If the feed is a horn,. the phase centre of the feed may be further back inside the horn.
+If the feed is a horn, the phase centre (i.e. the apparent origin point of the rays) of the feed may be further back inside the horn.
 The wider the angle of the horn, the deeper inside the phase centre moves.
 If it is unknown make four accurate signal quality measurements at carefully measured distances, say 10mm apart.
 Then interpolate for the best focal distance.

 The power at the edge of the dish should be about 10 dB lower than at the centre for best gain or about -16 dB lower for best discrimination against adjacent satellite interference.
 The axially symmetric dish shown above suffers from beam blockage due to the LNB at the focal point blocking the beam.
 This reduces gain and increases off-axis interference.